In Search of Product-Market Fit for a Custom MVP App Startup

 YCombinator refers to ‘explosive’ usage – when you’re so busy keeping your product up and running that you don’t have time to make any major changes.
 So if you can’t keep up with demand… it’s a good sign!

-Here are just some of the ways you can see if you have a startup PMF.
+Here are just some of the ways you can see if you have a Custom MVP App Startup PMF.
 We’ll go into some of the specific metrics you can use later on.

 Some Specific Metrics